 How to use a fuel card

-- Pull up at a petrol station covered by your fuel card’s network
+- Pull up at a petrol station covered by your card’s network

 - Fill up your work vehicle with the required amount of fuel

-- Present your fuel card to the petrol station cashier
+- Present your card to the petrol station cashier

-- When prompted, put your unique PIN into the fuel card’s point of sale (POS) terminal
+- When prompted, put your unique PIN into the point of sale (POS) terminal

-- Provide details of mileage if required (some business record mileage)
+- Provide details of mileage if required (some businesses record mileage)